Hj2207/parking-frontend-react/README.md

 Traverse:

 Initially there will only be user data in db.
 Hence login with agent id first to initialize parking zones and parking spaces by one click.

-The project uses Material UI, React for UI and Redux for state management.
+You can check the redux logger in browser console for easy understanding of redux state management The project uses Material UI, React for UI and Redux for state management.